-On their way to a historic first World Cup victory, Les Bleus dispatched of Denmark, South Africa and Saudi Arabia in the group stages, before edging past Paraguay in the round of 16 in extra-time and holding their nerve to defeat Italy 4-3 on penalties after a goalless draw in the quarter-finals.
+On their way to a historic first World Cup victory, Les Bleus disposed of Denmark, South Africa and Saudi Arabia in the group stages, before edging past Paraguay in the round of 16 in extra time.
+They then held their nerve to defeat Italy 4-3 on penalties after a goalless draw in the quarter-finals.

 They followed that up with a triumph at Euro 2000 in Belgium and Holland under coach Roger Lemerre, who took over from Jacquet following the World Cup.

-Awaiting France in the final were age-old competitive rivals in Italy who had enjoyed a successful tournament having put six past Yugoslavia before eliminating co-hosts Netherlands in the semi-finals 3-1 on penalties.
+Awaiting France in the final were age-old rivals Italy who had enjoyed a successful tournament having put six past Yugoslavia before eliminating co-hosts Netherlands in the semi-finals, 3-1 on penalties.

-After a nervy final between two of the world's best national sides, David Trezeguet scored the golden goal in a 2-1 extra time victory to secure back-to-back victories in major international tournaments for Les Bleus.
+After a nervy final, David Trezeguet scored the golden goal to seal a 2-1 extra-time victory and back-to-back major international tournaments for Les Bleus.

-France won the 2001 Confederations Cup, but were eliminated in the group stage at the 2002 World Cup, famously losing their first match 1-0 to debutants Senegal.
+France won the 2001 Confederations Cup, but were eliminated in the group stage of the 2002 World Cup, famously losing their first match 1-0 to debutants Senegal.

-France were eliminated by eventual champions Greece in the quarter-finals of Euro 2004, as their tournament victories within the last decade began to slowly become a distant memory.
+France were eliminated by eventual champions Greece in the quarter-finals of Euro 2004.

 Defeats in finals